bitfocus/companion-module-json/README.md

-# companion-module-json
+# Companion Module Worker
-Companion module JSON generator (crontab)
+Generate a JSON files from the current module base used in companion.